MongoDB 3.6: Here to SRV you with easier replica set connections

 What is this

-Well, in MongoDB 3.6 we introduced the concept of a seed list that is specified using DNS records, specifically SRV and TXT records.
+Well, in MongoDB 3.6 we introduced the concept of a that is specified using DNS records, specifically and records.
 You will recall from using replica sets with MongoDB that the client must specify at least one replica set member (and may specify several of them) when connecting.
 This allows a client to connect to a replica set even if one of the nodes that the client specifies is unavailable.

 You can see an example of this URL on a 3.4 cluster connection string: